Jessica Wiseman: Career

 The next season, Wiseman and Strong joined forces once again, adding Sarah Day at second and Cindy Miller as lead.
 At the 2020 Newfoundland and Labrador Scotties Tournament of Hearts, the team finished 3–2 through the round robin before dropping the tiebreaker 7–6 to eventual champion Erica Curtis.
 After the reduced 2021 and cancelled 2022 provincial championships due to the COVID-19 pandemic, the team competed in the 2023 Newfoundland and Labrador Scotties Tournament of Hearts, this time with second Brooke Godsland and lead Laura Strong.
 After a 3–1 round robin record, they lost to Stacie Curtis 11–8 in the provincial final.

 Following the disbandment of Team Strong, Wiseman joined the Curtis rink of third Erica Curtis, second Julie Hynes and lead Camille Burt as their alternate for the 2023–24 season.
 On tour, the team only qualified in one of their three events, the Rick Rowsell Classic, where they lost the final to the Brooke Godsland rink.
 At the 2024 Newfoundland and Labrador Scotties Tournament of Hearts, the team finished 3–3 through the double round robin.
 This qualified them for the semifinal, where they won 5–4 over Sarah Boland to advance to the final.
 There, they defeated Team Godsland 13–5 to secure their second consecutive provincial title.
 At the 2024 Scotties Tournament of Hearts in Calgary, Alberta, the team finished eighth in Pool A with a 2–6 record.
 They secured wins over Prince Edward Island's Jane DiCarlo and Alberta's Selena Sturmay, Alberta's only loss in the round robin.

 Aside from women's curling, Wiseman has competed in two Canadian Mixed Doubles Curling Championships.
 In 2023, she teamed up with Trent Skanes and the pair finished 1–6 through the round robin, defeating Kim and Wayne Tuck Jr. She won the provincial championship again with Greg Smith in 2024 and the pair will represent Newfoundland and Labrador at the 2024 Canadian Mixed Doubles Curling Championship.

 Personal life

-Wiseman is employed as a quality assurance and aircraft maintenance engineer at PAL Technical Services.
-She is married and has a son.
+Wiseman is employed as an air worthiness manager and aircraft maintenance engineer at PAL Technical Services.
+She has a son.
+Her mother Cathy Cunningham is also a curler.